 Do Bolonka dogs shed?

-The Russian Tsvetnaya Bolonka dog is known for its hypoallergenic coat and does not shed so it is an ideal breed for those with allergies.
+The Russian Tsvetnaya Bolonka dog is known for its hypoallergenic coat and does not shed, so it is an ideal breed for those with allergies.

-On average, a Bolonka dog may have 1-5 puppies in a litter but you may expect more than 5 in rare cases.
+On average, a Bolonka dog may have 1-5 puppies in a litter, but you may expect more than 5 in rare cases.

-Does Bolonka bark a lot?
+Does a Bolonka bark a lot?

 Bolonka is a jolly dog and does not bark a lot.
 But expect a little bit of barking from Bolonka when it is excited.